bhj/KaraokeEternal/docs/_docs/index.md

 ## Overview

 Host awesome karaoke parties where everyone can find and queue songs from their phone's web browser.
-Supports [MP3+G](https://en.wikipedia.org/wiki/MP3%2BG) (mp3+cdg) and mp4 video files.
+Supports songs in [MP3+G](https://en.wikipedia.org/wiki/MP3%2BG) (mp3+cdg) and mp4 video files.
 No internet connection required.

 Karaoke Forever has a few parts:

-- **[Server:](#karaoke-forever-server)** Runs on the macOS/Windows/Linux/etc. system with your media files.
+- **[Server:](#karaoke-forever-server)** Runs on the macOS/Windows/Linux/etc. system with your [supported media files](#supported-media-files).
 Serves the web app on your local network.

 - **[Web app:](#karaoke-forever-the-web-app)** Designed from the ground up for mobile browsers, anyone can easily join using their phone.

-- **[Player:](#player-admin-only)** Runs fullscreen in a browser on the system handling audio/video for the room.
+- **[Player:](#player-admin-only)** Just another name for the the web app when it's running fullscreen on the system handling audio/video for the room.

 **Note:** Karaoke Forever does not handle audio *input* since there are a wide variety of possible audio interface and microphone configurations.
-It is assumed that the Player's output will be mixed with the microphone input(s) by the system.
+It is assumed that the player's output will be mixed with the microphone input(s) by the system.

 ## Quick Start